takamatsu-shyo/simple-fleep-integration/README.md

 - Script2.
 Post a message to the conversation

 # TODO
-- Add a sample shell script with "ping" monitoring
+- Better logic: Stop notification for a while

 # References
 - https://fleep.io/fleepapi/index.html